d0x7/cv-thesis/README.md

 resolving some issues, it was not possible to get the microphones to work as desired, so keyword-spotting could not be implemented.
-However, the UltraTrail driver has been successfully implemented and tested so that future research can be conducted on the effectiveness of keyword-spotting on the UltraTrail.
+However, the UltraTrail driver has been successfully implemented and tested so that future research can be conducted on the effectiveness of keyword-spotting on UltraTrail.